Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Analysis of experimental data

 \textbf{Type C: 8 nm $\SiO$ with $\Pt$ by ALD}~\cite{groppe2025atomic}.
 Very small pores (4 nm); small clusters of Pt atoms in a thin layer near the surface of the supraparticle.
-4-NiP hydrogenation experiments performed for supraparticles with 15 and 30 ALD cycles show active bubble formation in the initial stage of the reaction: 5--7 min (30 cycles) and 7--9 min (15 cycles).
+4-NiP reduction experiments performed for supraparticles with 15 and 30 ALD cycles show active bubble formation in the initial stage of the reaction: 5--7 min (30 cycles) and 7--9 min (15 cycles).
+For particles fabricated with 15 ALD cycles an additional experiment was performed with $H_2$ as a reducing agent, which was bubbled through the $\NiP$ solution at a constant rate of $10 \mathrm{mL} /\mathrm{min}$.

 The evolution of the $\NiP$ concentration for supraparticles of Types A, B, and C is shown in Fig.~\ref{fig:logs}a,c,e (experimental data are shown as symbols connected by dotted lines).
-While the initial hydrogenation rates for Types A and B are similar, Type A shows weaker activity at longer times and lower 4-NiP conversion after 30 min.
-Type C shows higher initial reaction rates compared to particles of Type A and B, and experiences an unexpected surge of activity a few minutes into the reaction.
+While the initial reaction rates for Types A and B are similar , Type A particles show weaker activity at longer times and lower 4-NiP conversion after 30 min (see Fig.~\ref{fig:logs}b,d).
+Type C particles show higher initial reaction rates compared to particles of Type A and B, and experience an unexpected surge of activity a few minutes into the reaction (see Fig.~\ref{fig:logs}e,f).
+Type C particles also exhibit high catalytic activity for the $\Hy$ reduction of 4-nitrophenol (magenta curves in Fig.~\ref{fig:logs}e,f), confirming the viability of the $\Hy$-mediated pathway.